ahme-dev/countries/README.md

 A quiz PWA in React.
 Try to guess countries' capitals or guess a country by its flag.

-Built with Chakra UI and Zustand.
+Built with Chakra UI and React Query.
 Mobile friendly, and installable (currently always requires wifi to work).

+The backend code is [here](https://github.com/ahmeddots/countries-backend).

 Use or install at [countries.ahmed.systems](https://countries.ahmed.systems) 👋